gwxie/Dewarping-Document-Image-By-Displacement-Flow-Estimation/README.md

 # Notice
 2020.11.10 update the result file, such as 6-25_11_52_54-49-rgb_ and 6-25_11_52_54-49_.

-2021.2.17 update the Release Code.
+2022.2.17 update the Release Code.

 # Release Code
 The source code is open, please download from Source.

-Sorry, because I am busy with master's thesis and graduation matters, the reply is slow.
-Please understand.
+Sorry to be busy with master's thesis and graduation matters.
+Please understand that the reply is slow.

+Please send an email to xieguowang2018@ia.ac.cn.

 # Running
-1、Download model parameter
+1、Download model parameter and source codes
 2、Resize the input image into 1024x960 (zooming in or out along the longest side and keeping the aspect ration, then filling zero for padding. )
 3、Run "python test.py"